In a couple weeks this blog will be five years old. Accordingly, through the coming fortnight I’m gonna be taking a few looks back.

 2. The Constant Gardener.
 Brazilian director Fernando Meirelles follow-up to City of God, an international thriller from a John Le Carré novel with a tragic love story in its centre.

 1. Junebug.
-Another one that showed up at the AFF, a lovely, non-judgemental look at a rural American family and the Chicago art dealer who has married into it, featuring Amy Adams in a role that made the world stand up and pay attention.
+A lovely, non-judgemental look at a rural American family and the Chicago art dealer who has married into it, featuring Amy Adams in a role that made the world stand up and pay attention.

 HONOURABLE MENTION goes to the following feature films and documentaries, all of which gave me a unique and positive movie experience in one way or another, and on a different day, almost all of them might have hustled a spot in my top ten: